-Musgrave told the Toronto Star newspaper this week she feared he was going to overdose on heroin and cocaine the night before the botched robbery in June.
+But Musgrave says drug addiction dating back to Reid’s teen years returned to take over his life.
+She told the Toronto Star newspaper she feared he was going to overdose on heroin and cocaine the night before the June robbery.

 ``He was incoherent,″ she said of a phone conversation with Reid. ``I said, `I don’t think you should come home, Stephen.
 I just can’t take anymore.‴

 Reid didn’t come home, and the next day, he and an accomplice robbed a Victoria bank of $60,000.
 The escape plan fizzled and Reid ended up in a five-hour standoff with police before his capture in an apartment where he was hiding.

 The attempted murder charges involve the shootout, in which Reid and police officers exchanged gunfire in the streets.
 Reid contends he never intended to shoot anyone, but police and witnesses who testified at his trial Tuesday said otherwise.

 Reid ``took a shot at me with the shotgun; I believe it was pointed toward my head,″ police Const.
 Eric Ooms testified.

 Reid pleaded guilty to robbery and unlawful confinement of an elderly couple whose apartment he barged into during the botched getaway.